-- 12. Click on the Viewer tab to open the model viewer. - Note: The model viewer is intended for a fast first look at the results.
+- 14. The results summary shown in Summary tab is automatically saved as a refix>dammif_results.csv csv file, e.g. for this data as lysozyme_dammif_results.csv.
+All the plots shown on the individual model tabs are automatically saved as a multi-page pdf file with the same name. - 15.
+Click on the Viewer tab to open the model viewer. - Note: The model viewer is intended for a fast first look at the results.
 It is not currently up to the standards of a program like pyMOL.

-- 13. Click and drag the model to spin it. - Note: For lysozyme, it should look more or less like a flattened sphere. - 14.
-Right click and drag the model to zoom in and out. - 15.
-Use the "Model to display" menu in the Viewer Controls box to change which reconstruction is displayed. - 16.
-Click the "Close" button when you are finished looking at the results and reconstructions.
+- 16. Click and drag the model to spin it. - Note: For lysozyme, it should look more or less like a flattened sphere. - 17.
+Right click and drag the model to zoom in and out. - 18.
+Use the "Model to display" menu in the Viewer Controls box to change which reconstruction is displayed. - 19.
+Click the "Close" button when you are finished looking at the results and reconstructions. - - Note: Generally, the file of interest is the -1.pdb file, in this case lysozyme_01-1.pdb, lysozyme_02-

+1.pdb, etc.

-- - Note: Generally, the file of interest is the -1.pdb file, in this case lysozyme_01-1.pdb, lysozyme_02-1.pdb, etc. - 18.
-If averaging was done with DAMAVER, the results are saved in the selected output folder with the given prefix, in this case lysozyme.
-The output files generated are described in the DAMAVER manual. - 19.
+- 21. If averaging was done with DAMAVER, the results are saved in the selected output folder with the given prefix, in this case lysozyme.
+The output files generated are described in the DAMAVER manual. - 22.
 If clustering was done with DAMCLUST, the results are saved in the selected output folder with the given prefix (for this tutorial, lysozyme).
-The files generated are described in the DAMCLUST manual. - 20.
+The files generated are described in the DAMCLUST manual. - 23.
 If refinement was done with DAMMIN, the results are saved in the selected output folder as refine_refix>, e.g. for this tutorial refine_lysozyme.
 The files generated are described in the DAMMIN manual. - Note: Generally, the file of interest is the -1.pdb file, in this case refine_lysozyme-1.pdb.